Cesar Garcia Hernandez

 Brown University, AB, 2002

-César Cuauhtémoc García Hernández is a visiting professor at the University of Denver Sturm College of Law.
+César Cuauhtémoc García Hernández is an assistant professor at the University of Denver Sturm College of Law.
 He publishes crImmigration.com, a blog about the convergence of criminal and immigration law that is a past recipient of the 100 best law blogs honor by the ABA Journal.
 In 2014, In 2014, he was presented with the Derrick A. Bell, Jr. Award by the Association of American Law Schools Section on Minority Groups, an honor issued to a “junior faculty member who, through activism, mentoring, colleagueship, teaching and scholarship, has made an extraordinary contribution to legal education, the legal system or social justice.”

 César’s academic interests also center on crimmigration law, including teaching a seminar on the topic and having published articles about the right to counsel for immigrants in the criminal justice system, immigration imprisonment, and race-based immigration policing in the California Law Review, UCLA Law Review, BYU Law Review, Maryland Law Review, and Georgetown Immigration Law Journal, among others.
-His book, tentatively titled Crimmigration Law, will be published by the American Bar Association in 2015.
+His book, Crimmigration Law, was published by the American Bar Association in 2015.
 In addition to teaching a crimmigration law seminar, he teaches Immigration Law, Criminal Procedure, and Torts.